boardfish/dissertation/contents/2-requirements-and-analysis.md

 difficult to set more than two development milestones.
-Treating each MSCW category as an epic and taking the amount of time necessary for work on this report and my other modules into account, I aimed to work on the project for a month, devoting about two weeks to each milestone.
+Treating each MSCW category as an epic and taking the amount of time necessary for work on this report and my other modules into account, I aimed to work on the project for a month, devoting two to three weeks to each milestone.

 I figured that each milestone would take a similar amount of time - while Rails' built-in generators would likely ease the burden of scaffolding the initial